Sessions Records Labels Search Tunes Covers Main FAQ

 The MD's Code

 Work on the new form continued throughout 1969.
-"Directions" soon became the "overture" in concerts given by Miles's band and within a few months the "live" repertoire was enriched by many other compositions of this type.
+"Directions" soon became the "overture" in concerts given by Miles' band and within a few months the "live" repertoire was enriched by many other compositions of this type.
 Meanwhile, in February, with his enlarged band, Davis produced his first real musical monument based on these new ideas: "It's About That Time," released on the album In a Silent Way.
 This was followed by several concerts in which the new compositions were performed.

 Consider the set of Antibes concert (France) on 25th July 1969 (all the pieces were performed as a medley, available on Sony SRCS 6843, 1969 Miles: Festiva de Juan Pins ):